-A property of microspheres, Nylon-12 in particular, that is used to great advantage in many products is their ability to scatter light.
-This effect substantially reduces the appearance of fine lines on the skin: the “optical blurring” or “soft focus” effect.iv
+A property of microspheres, Nylon-12 in particular, uses to its advantage its ability to scatter light.
+This effect substantially reduces the appearance of fine lines on the skin, leaving the “optical blurring” or “soft focus” effect.⁴

-Since the density of Ally-Nylon12 is significantly lower than the typical talcs, clays mica, kaolins and other minerals it is used to replace, the resulting products have a lighter feel on the skin.
+Since the density of Ally-Nylon12 is significantly lower than the typical talcs, clays mica, kaolin, and other minerals it typically replaces, the resulting products have a lighter feel on the skin.
 This can be a large benefit for makeup products that are applied in relatively high amounts and/or products that have very high ‘coverage’.

-In nail care products, Nylon-12 can function to improve nail strength.v
+In nail care products, Nylon-12 can function to improve nail strength.⁵

 |Shelf life:||Unopened, 36 months from date of manufacture|